-- People receiving a benefit from the Public Employees', Teachers', Judicial, or Elected Public Officers' Retirement Systems (excluding alternate payees under a Qualified Domestic Relations Order).
+a) People receiving a benefit from the Public Employees', Teachers', Judicial, or Elected Public Officers' Retirement Systems (excluding alternate payees under a Qualified Domestic Relations Order).
 If coverage is elected, the premiums are paid by deductions from your retirement check.

-If the retirement check is insufficient to permit the deduction of the full monthly premium, the premium must be made directly to the third-party administrator. - People receiving a benefit from the Marine Engineers Beneficial Association (MEBA) who retired from the State of Alaska after July 1, 1983.
-If coverage is elected, the premium is paid annually by the member.
+- If the retirement check is insufficient to permit the deduction of the full monthly premium, the premium must be made directly to the third-party administrator. - b) People receiving a benefit from the Marine Engineers Beneficial Association (MEBA) who retired from the State of Alaska after July 1, 1983.
+If coverage is elected, the DVA premiums are paid to the plan on a monthly basis through the direct bill administrator PayFlex.